 All Telstra employees participating in Telstra Exchange should be aware of Telstra’s 3 R’s Social Media Policy.
 This policy sets out three basic principles for social media engagement, Representation, Responsibility and Respect (the 3 Rs).

-Our community guidelines aim to ensure the Telstra Exchange blogs are inclusive and inviting.
+Our community guidelines aim to ensure the Telstra Exchange content is inclusive and inviting.

 Moderators will ensure that user comments are relevant and appropriate, and may take any steps they deem appropriate to ensure content meets the site’s Comment moderation policy, described below.

 Standard operating hours for comment moderation

-- The Telstra Exchange blogs will be monitored and actively moderated during standard operating hours only: Monday to Friday 9am-5.30pm AEST.
+- Telstra Exchange content will be monitored and actively moderated during standard operating hours only: Monday to Friday 9am-5.30pm AEST.

-- During our standard operating hours we’ll aim to review all comments within 2 hours.
+- During our standard operating hours we’ll aim to review all comments as quickly as possible.

 - Comments submitted outside of standard operating hours, or over the weekend, will be reviewed on the next working day.

 Postings may be edited for reasons of space, clarity, to remove offensive, threatening or unlawful content, or to avoid repetition.